PillowMC/pillow/README.md

 [中文](README.zh_hans.md) | English

-## Quilt that runs on ModLauncher with NeoForge
+## Run Quilt and Fancy Mod Loader on ModLauncher together

-_Not implemented yet._

-Yes, you can believe it.
-This mod will make Quilt and NeoForge run on ModLauncher *at the same time*.
+This mod can let Quilt and Fancy Mod Loader run on the top of ModLauncher with Minecraft obfuscated with Searge name.
 ## Installing

 _Not developed yet._